rucka/klab2019-3/README.md

 ## Slides

-The slide markup has been compatible with Deckset app for OSX.
-If you need, you can give a try of the trial version available in the website.
+The slides has been done with Deckset app for OSX.
+If you need, you can give a try of the trial version available on Deckset website.

 The slides are also published on slideshare.